prometheus/alertmanager/CONTRIBUTING.md

 Please check the [Prometheus contributing page](https://github.com/prometheus/prometheus/blob/master/CONTRIBUTING.md).

-**Note:** You must clone this repository in order to sign the Developer Certificate of Origin (DCO).
+**Note:** You must sign the Developer Certificate of Origin (DCO).
 This is required even for minor edits.
+To do this, you can do one of the following:
+* Include `Signed-Off-By:{your name}` in the commit description.
+* Clone the repository and then follow the DCO instructions in the pull request.